IBIZA - SANT JOSEP - CALA d'HORT - ES BOLDADO - POST 1

 You can choose your lobster from the tank.

-After cooking, it is then served to your table.
+After cooking, it is then served at your table.

 Caldereta de langosta (lobster stew)